ViSilver/visilver.github.io/docs/_posts/2022-02-02-cucumber-spring-junit5.md

 First of all, I would like to thank [Palash](https://palashray.com/author/bonophulo/) that inspired me for this post and provided an
 MVP of Spring + Cucumber + Junit5 which works (see [here](https://palashray.com/example-of-creating-cucumber-based-bdd-tests-using-junit5-and-spring-dependency-injection/) the original post).

-## Dependencies and POM configuration
+## Dependencies and POM Configuration

 Starting from Cucumber 7, the development team introduced a BOM which makes the dependencies management easier.
 So did the Junit development team.